WarpRomo/IntelliFan/README.md

 # IntelliFan
+Created in collaboration between De Anza College & Infineon Technologies.
+Using the PSoC™ 6 AI Evaluation Kit and Raspberry Pi 4.

 ## Features
 - Autotracking of people in front of the fan
 - Gestures such as swiping left / right / up / down, to control the fan